ETHPrague-Discovery-Wallet/.github/profile/README.md

 # 🌈 **Discovery Account**

-The Discovery Account project aims to provide a secure solution for guiding new blockchain users through their first DeFi transactions.
-The smart contract wallet will be built using EIP 4337, offering enhanced security and an optimal user experience.
+The Discovery Account project aims to provide a secure solution for guiding new blockchain users through their first DeFi transactions by adding an onChain layer to their wallet.
+This solution aims to not only protect users from scams and mishandling but also to offer them services as close as possible to those offered by centralized exchanges.

 ## 📚 Abstract